 - Why is it considered a good offering?

-The object of this phase is to start building the possible hypotheses about the future.
-It’s not about collecting a lot of information and turning it into data.
+This phase aims to start building possible hypotheses about the future.
+It’s not about collecting and turning a lot of information into data.
 Nothing off the table or accepted as fact.
 Resist trying to prove or reject an assumption early on.
 That’s precisely what an assumption wants you to do.
 There will be time to abandon these later on in the exercise.

 Secondary competitive analysis and market research consist of: